awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/implementing-server-side-encryption.md

    1. In the **Job** pane on the left, choose the output group\.

    1. In the group settings section on the right, choose **Server\-side encryption**\.
-If you use the API or an SDK, you can find this setting in the JSON file of your job, called `S3EncryptionSettings`\.
+If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is `S3EncryptionSettings`\.

    1. For **Encryption key management**, choose the AWS service that protects your data key\.
-If you use the API or an SDK, you can find this setting in the JSON file of your job, called `S3ServerSideEncryptionType`\.
+If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is `S3ServerSideEncryptionType`\.

       If you choose **Amazon S3**, Amazon S3 encrypts your data key with a master key that Amazon S3 stores securely\.
 If you choose **AWS KMS**, Amazon S3 encrypts your data key with a CMK that AWS Key Management Service \(AWS KMS\) stores and manages\.